THE TIMELESS VICKERS THEATRE

 Retired Columbia College Film Professor Judd Chesler leads film discussion groups on a semi-monthly basis.

-Harbor Country Progress sponsors the Last-Tuesday-of-the-Month Documentary Film and Discussion Events.
+Harbor Country Progress sponsors the First-Tuesday-of-the-Month Documentary Film and Discussion Events.

-Our town's Three Oaks History Day includes silents movies at the Vickers, from back in the day.
+Our village's Three Oaks History Day includes silent movies at the Vickers, from back in the day.

 The old film projector was replaced with a digital projector in November of 2012, a necessary upgrade to continue screening new releases.
 The first digital film screened here was BEASTS OF THE SOUTHERN WILD.
 The first "sound" movie to play the theatre was THE PAGAN, starring Ramon Navarro.
-It was fairly primative, technically speaking, and was not quite syncronized sound, but a series of special records played along with the movie, a stop-gap solution for small town theatres, trying to cope with the new technology, until all new projectors and sound systems could be aquired.
+It was fairly primitive, technically speaking, and was not quite synchronized sound, but a series of special records played along with the movie, a stop-gap solution for small town theatres, trying to cope with the new technology, until all new projectors and sound systems could be aquired.
+The first movie to play at the new location was AT THE CIRCUS, starring the Marx Brothers.

-The Vickers Theatre has had five names in its 105 year history, originally known as; The Fairyland, then for many years, Lee's Theater, and for short periods, The Family Theater, The Oak Theater and finally the beloved Vickers Theatre.
+The Vickers Theatre has had five names in its 108 year history, originally known as; The Fairyland, then for many years, Lee's Theater, and for short periods, The Family Theater, The Oak Theater and finally The Vickers Theatre.